-Boys n the Hood is a powerful, unflinching crime-drama that's far and away from the frills and laughs of the other suburban America movies highlighted in this article.
+Boys N the Hood is a powerful, unflinching crime-drama that's far and away from the frills and laughs of the other suburban America movies highlighted in this article.

 Tre's coming-of-age story is a very different (and tragic) experience—one that desperately needs to be shared.
-Boyz n the Hood is made more astounding as it's Singleton's directorial debut.
+Boyz N the Hood is made more astounding as it's Singleton's directorial debut.

 5. City of God (2002)

 City of God is a hard watch, but a must watch.
 Fernando Meirelles and Kátia Lund's brutal movie—which is part crime-drama, part urgent social documentary—appears on every film buff's watch list.

-City of God depicts the loss of innocence for kids living in a poverty-stricken Brazilian neighborhood during the 70s.
-Rocket dreams of being a photographer, but drug lord José "Zé" Pequeno exploits his talents to improve his own position in the turf war.
+Rocket (played by Alexandre Rodrigues) dreams of being a photographer, but drug lord José "Zé" Pequeno (played by Leandro Firmino) exploits his talents to improve his own position in the turf war.

 It was filmed in Cidade Alta (the actual "City of God") as it was in the middle of a drug war.
 However, many of the cast were real citizens of the favela itself, adding to its raw authenticity.